wyattis/pancakes.js/README.md

     - [x] Enable physics method
 - [ ] Scene
     - [x] Add World
+    - [ ] Force manual creation of all layers or have option to not create default layer???
     - [ ] Allow video scenes
     - [ ] Allow keyframe scenes
     - [ ] Provide scripting objects for completely scripted scenes?